veroniquek/simd-sphere-tracer/README.md

 # AVX2 Sphere Tracer

-Implementation of a sphere tracer implementing various optimizations using AVX2 vector instructions.
-This is the final project for the "Advanced Systems Lab" at ETH Zurich.
+C implementation of a sphere tracer applying various optimizations using AVX2 vector instructions.
+This our submission for the final project in the "Advanced Systems Lab" at ETH Zurich.

 ![Teaser](graphics/massive_torus_scene.png)